 In 2009, Hebni developed an 8-week nutrition program called Project Oasis which works with families from underserved communities in Orange County to provide hands-on cooking classes and nutrition education centered on increasing consumption of fruits and vegetables.
 Project Oasis teaches participants how to cook healthy food, gives them up to 8 servings of fruits and vegetables each week with a recipe card and cooking utensils to help them make healthy meals at home.
 Health screenings for cholesterol, glucose levels, blood pressure, and Body Mass Index (BMI) measurements are provided in addition to weekly consumption surveys to assess the amount of fruits and vegetables the family consumes each week.
 Hebni offers easy access to nutrition education programs, free health screenings, healthy cooking classes, and nutrition counseling from African-American registered dietitians.

 We are excited that you are interested in registering for our Project OASIS course.
-Please complete the form below and the participant survey in order to registered for the class.
+Please complete the form below and the participant survey in order to register for the class.
 You will receive an email or phone call approximately one week prior to the start of the class.